 7. Typical themes and outlooks of the book.
 For ex members of SRF the book may be interesting reading.
 For current members it may be gruesome reading.
 That is not due to how it is formed literally, but its subject matter.
 The central concern of Nimis is to gain kriya yoga mastery, and his search for original kriya teachings in the jungle of followers and claimers and confusing propaganda, adding personal observations in retrospect.
 At last he teaches his kriya yoga for free.

 Nimis points out in an interview that kriya is not the exclusive property of Lahiri Baba's disciples and their organisations.
 The kriya system of Lahiri draws in elements (methods, and the like) that are in part freely available in other traditions.
-For example, Prem Rawat teaches quite similar methods as Yogananda.
-And Satyananda's Yoga teaches kriya yoga too, and many other techniques that are thought to be essential for good results in kriya yoga.
-Also, common hatha yoga contains some of the core practices, such as the breathing method ujjayi, which is a core part of the whole kriya system, and mudras, including mahamudra.
+Satyananda Yoga teaches a kriya yoga system, and other yoga techniques.
+Also, common hatha yoga contains some of the key practices, such as the breathing method ujjayi, which is a core part of the whole kriya system, and mudras, including mahamudra.

 I hope that the foregoing will help you to get an overall grip in dealing with Ennio Nimis' book.
 What follows next is gist from his first part of his book, about himself and his quest with added teachings.